 I always have been a believer in the power of positivity.

 I sat down with her on a beautiful sunny morning right before we both met some of our friends for lunch.
-As I walked in her office I got a little nervous.
+As I walked into her office I got a little nervous.
 I wanted to ask the right questions so that all of you really understood why I admire her so much.
 I decided to start the conversation with an ice breaker, all I could think about was the gum in my mouth, hence the gum question.
 We both settled very quickly into the interview.
 I wish I could explain the energy towards the end of the conversation, make sure to read to the bottom.
 Emily put so many things into perspective between her feelings for her husband and wishes for her children.
 She hit a grand slam…

 Is gum okay?

-Sugar free.
+Sugar-free.
 There’s some gum with xylitol that promotes saliva production which is great to prevent dry-mouth.

 Biggest issue as a dentist?
 A pet peeve of a dentist?